 Cisgender male: 10-30 nmol/L

-That leads to the inference that the IOC set their threshold to align with “minimal normal testosterone levels for a cisgender male”.
+That leads to the inference that the IOC set their threshold to align with “minimal normal testosterone levels for a cisgender male, whilst safeguarding cisgender women from being disqualified by the same rule that would qualify transgender women”

 So, a transgender woman would need to keep their testosterone levels below 10 nmol/L for at least 12 month prior to event X, and would need to continue to do so in the future, uninterrupted.
 Failure to do so, makes them ineligible to compete in gender-protected divisions, effective immediately, and a next 12 month period period before eligibility be completed.